Loading market data...

 The refinery buys crude largely under term contracts from its Saudi parent, prices products against regional benchmarks centered on Singapore trading, and splits sales between the domestic market and exports across the Asia-Pacific.
 At home, fuels move through a branded service-station network and industrial customers; abroad, cargoes are sold to traders and end users at market-linked prices.
 The lube base-oil business, run with international partners, sells premium grades to lubricant blenders on longer relationships and steadier margins than fuels.
 Petrochemical output feeds regional plastics and chemical makers.
 Competitive position rests on site integration, upgraded conversion units that extract value from heavy crude, and reliable feedstock access.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on S-Oil
+Commission a full SEC-based report on S-Oil

 S-Oil coverage